cargomail-org/grip/README.md

 ## Implementation

-[Cargomail](https://github.com/cargomail-org/cargomail) — a revised email system, stands as proof of the concept of the GRIP mechanism.
+[Cargomail](https://github.com/cargomail-org/cargomail) — a privacy-aware email system, stands as proof of the concept of the GRIP mechanism.

 ## Conclusion